 - Encourage an active normal lifestyle

 Prevention of asthma attacks is a combination of avoiding substances that trigger episodes, having good asthma control, and recognizing and addressing the early signs of an impending attack.
-For more on this, visit the American Lung Association's (ALA) web page on Take Control of Your Asthma.
+For more on this, visit the American Lung Association's (ALA) web page on Managing Asthma.

 Asthma treatment is tailored to the individual and depends upon the severity of the person's asthma.
 Even people with mild intermittent asthma may occasionally have severe acute asthma attacks.
 Some asthma medications are given to reduce airway inflammation, while others are used to relax muscles surrounding the airways to make breathing easier.
 Both long-term and short-term asthma controls must be addressed.